BattModels/asimtools/paper.md

 write a job script.
 Just as well, the input image can be provided from any source e.g. a file, constructed using ASE as in Figure.
 \autoref{fig:singlepoint} or downloaded from Materials Project.
-This modularity without the need to touch any code or alter the simulation code, potentially introducing bugs, is useful for benchmarks and comparing parameter choices.
+This modularity without the need to touch any code or alter the simulation code and potentially introducing bugs, is useful for benchmarks and comparing parameter choices.

 ![Schematic showing the connection between the modular input yaml files.
 The sim_input.yaml is the main imput file which specifies the environment, calculator (if used) and asimmodule to be run.\label{fig:singlepoint}](figures/singlepoint.png){ width=100% }